MarleyReyna/MarleyReyna/README.md

 - 👋 Hi, I’m @MarleyReyna
 - 👀 I’m interested in ... learning and getting better at front-end development
 - 🌱 I’m currently learning ...
-ReactJS and Sass
+ReactJS, Sass, and Tailwind
 - 📫 How to reach me ... marley.reyna510@gmail.com

 <!---